CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Discussion

 In this work, we introduced CalM, a self-supervised neural foundation model pretrained on large-scale, multi-animal calcium imaging datasets.
 CalM effectively bridges \textbf{generative and discriminative tasks}, achieving competitive performance in both neural population forecasting and behavior decoding compared to current state-of-the-art methods.
 Beyond predictive accuracy, \textbf{linear analyses for interpretability} demonstrate that the learned representations exhibit clear functional segregation, and that the forecasted trajectories faithfully capture underlying low-dimensional population dynamics.

-Despite these promising results, several avenues for further exploration remain.
-First, CalM relies on trial-aligned data, which may limit the broader usage.
-Second, while we currently avoid fine-tuning the backbone on raw traces for forecasting, incorporating task-specific supervision and direct optimization in the raw-trace space could further enhance precision of the predictive task.
-Third, given CalM's robust performance in behavior decoding, we anticipate that the pretrained backbone can be seamlessly adapted to a broader range of downstream regression or classification tasks using specialized task heads.
-Fourth, as modern neuroscience experiments increasingly leverage rich, multimodal data, extending CalM to multimodal pretraining could significantly improve its capacity to integrate high-level context.
-Finally, while our current framework integrates several functional components, an important next step is to streamline the architecture toward a more unified, end-to-end pipeline.
+Despite these promising results, several avenues remain for future exploration.
+First, CalM currently relies on trial-aligned data, which may limit its broader applicability to spontaneous or continuously recorded activity.
+Trial alignment provides additional temporal structure and regularity; therefore, models trained under this setting may not directly transfer to less structured pseudo-trials without further adaptation.
+Second, although we intentionally avoid fine-tuning the backbone directly on traces for forecasting in the current framework, incorporating task-specific supervision or direct optimization in the trace space may further improve forecasting precision.
+Third, given CalM’s strong performance in behavior decoding, the pretrained backbone may be extendable to a broader range of downstream regression and classification tasks through specialized task heads, which are currently not covered in this paper.
+Fourth, as modern neuroscience experiments increasingly combine neural activity with behavioral, anatomical, stimulus, and other contextual variables, extending CalM towards multimodal pretraining could improve its ability to integrate richer experimental information.
+Finally, since the current framework still consists of several modular components, an important direction is to streamline CalM into a more unified and end-to-end architecture that can generalize across heterogeneous datasets, which serves as a key property of general-purpose neural foundation models.
 More broadly, the emergent properties of CalM and its representation space warrant further investigation beyond the linear analyses presented in this study.

 Looking forward, we hope this framework will inspire future research into large-scale pretraining for neural data.
 By providing a scalable approach to learning from multi-animal datasets, CalM moves us closer to neural foundation models that not only excel in predictive performance but also offer generalizable insights to accelerate neural discovery.